How Does God Impute His Righteousness to Us? (Orthodox Perspective)

 But you’ve encountered the problem of conflicting theological explanations, leaving you confused about justification, imputation, and transformation.

-You need clarity on how does God impute his righteousness to us in Orthodoxy?
+You need clarity on how does God impute his righteousness to us Orthodoxy?
+Eastern Orthodox theology becomes your guide, offering a radically different framework than Western legal categories.

 What Does “Impute” Mean in Theology?